 Wasp traps can be as simple as a jar with some sugary water in the bottom to lure them in, or a device which fits into the top of a plastic drinks bottle, allowing them to crawl in but not escape again.
 There's a good selection to choose from in our garden centre.
 Always place traps well away from seating and play areas.

 Effective deterrents include imitation wasp nests, taking advantage of a wasp's natural behaviour to keep them away.
 Wasps are very territorial and won't re-use old nests, so if you hang an imitation nest near your patio or seating area they'll go elsewhere.

-Please ask the staff in our Hemlington garden centre for more information and advice about controlling wasps in your garden.
+Please ask the staff in our Hemlington and Middlesbrough garden centre for more information and advice about controlling wasps in your garden.